DEDICATION TO OUR FOUNDER, PETER B. JONES

-Peter left us in April of this year, slipping peacefully away after an illness.
+Peter left us in April of 2014, slipping peacefully away after an illness.
 The legacy of his belief in Canada's writers of all ages lives on in us and the many books on our shelves and the many thousands of happy creative published authors.

 Peter, we miss you more than words can express but we will continue to honour you and your commitment to poetry and short story writing.
 We will strive to maintain your dream of giving voice to the creative soul in all of us and for than we thank you from the bottom of our hearts.

 The Poetry Institute of Canada was founded to encourage the art of poetry throughout the nation.
 This is being done by holding highly competitive poetry and short story contests and awarding cash prizes and other awards each year.